Roxijn/Wrappers/Glfw/README.md

 This is a managed wrapper around the [GLFW](https://www.glfw.org/) library for .Net.
-The wrapper follows the exact naming conventions of GLFW, and is as pure as possible to the original API, while still allowing consumers to avoid handling marshalling themselves.
-Therefore code written using the library should look resonably similar to native code.

 ## Usage